mysql/mysql-connector-nodejs/docs/tutorial/Connecting_to_a_Server.md

     });
 ```

-Using a standard [RFC 3986](https://tools.ietf.org/html/rfc3986) URI with an unencoded socket path:
+Using a URI with an unencoded socket path:

 ```js
 const mysqlx = require('@mysql/xdevapi');